 2. Repair by resorting to using fats in the blood, including lipoproteins and cholesterol.
 This is what you want to prevent from happening.

-What you can do NOW In order to prevent heart disease, you need to prevent the inflammation that causes it in the first place.
+What can you do NOW in order to prevent heart disease?
+You need to prevent the inflammation that causes it in the first place.
 Eat a healthy diet filled with fruits and vegetables along with vitamin and mineral supplementation.
 This will give your body what it needs to correctly repair the damage to your arteries caused by inflammation.
 It is also important to maintain hormonal balance.
-If you are ready to get on a path of health and wellness, contact us today!
+If you are ready to get on a path of health and wellness, contact us today at 281-698-8698!